Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 Choosing [ULisp](https://ulisp.com/) - as the programming language is key.
 It allows for changes at runtime which means (calucaltion frequency) can be fine-tuned.

 The software utilities will be bootloaded into the microcontrollers — a series of programs that filter, analyse, and translate (electrical signals).
-These signals are then pushed to a gateway device that HTTP pushes via a networking transfer to a time-series database (mongoDB).
+From the MC these signals are HTTP(ed) to a gateway device.
+From there via a networking transfer (LORA) to a time-series database (mongoDB).

 ## Hardware

 ![Remote Sensor Device](/img/s3.png)

-I've selected the ESP 32-Whisper Node `microcontroller`` to do the heavy lifting.
+I've selected the ESP 32-Whisper Node `microcontroller` to do the heavy lifting.

 **Key Specs:**